This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 - Another case of mesothelioma remission occurred in a seventy-one-year-old Japanese patient diagnosed with peritoneal mesothelioma.
 The patient went into complete remission 223 days after her initial operation surgery.
 Unfortunately, cancer recurred in her pleura approximately eight months later.

 Recurrence after Remission

-If you or a loved one is going through recurrence of mesothelioma, or progression after partial remission, it can be a difficult experience.
-Even if you knew to expect this it is hard to cope with getting sick again after feeling well and as if you had beat cancer.
-It is important to rely on supportive loved ones during this time and to talk to your doctor about treatment options.
+Talk to your doctor about new treatment options.
 When a recurrence happens locally, radiation or surgery are often the best options for eliminating the recurring tumor.
-If it is more distant from the original site, systemic chemotherapy may be a better choice to target metastatic tumors.
+If it is distant from the original site, systemic chemotherapy may better target metastatic tumors.

 If you are living with mesothelioma, it is important to understand remission and its limits.
 Many factors affect a patient’s odds of remission, recurrence, or progression.Get Your FREE Mesothelioma Packet

 Mary Ellen Ellis has been the head writer for Mesothelioma.net since 2016.
 With hundreds of mesothelioma and asbestos articles to her credit, she is one of the most experienced writers on these topics.
 Her degrees and background in science and education help her explain complicated medical topics for a wider audience.
 Mary Ellen takes pride in providing her readers with the critical information they need following a diagnosis of an asbestos-related illness.

 Page Medically Reviewed and Edited by Anne Courtney, AOCNP, DNP